jfioasd/Mu4/README.md

 # Mu4
 A language based on [μ6](https://github.com/bforte/mu6/)

-The program takes a line from STDIN as the argument to the function.
+The program takes a list from STDIN as the argument(s) to the function.

-After calling the function, it prints the resulting value of the function.
+After calling the function, it prints the result of the function.

 Unlike μ6, μ4 encodes the characters in octets.
 All allowed characters: